Decorating with flowers: fresh flowers, dried flowers, plants… when nature conquers the house!

 Flowers are increasingly used as a real furnishing accessory; they are able, in fact, to enrich and perfume the environment giving beauty, colour and light to the house.

 Whether the flowers are dried or fresh doesn’t matter!
 Nature is never trivial and never tires the eye of the observer.
 Anyway, it is not necessary to fill the house with a lot of flowers, instead, it is enough to create a hygge environment that reflects our personality but also the mood of the moment.

 A vase full of roses or tulips can brighten up a monochrome or too minimalist environment.
 Or if placed on a dining table it will be the best form of welcome for our guests.

 If you do not have time to take care of fresh flowers, you can always opt for compositions of dried flowers that manage to maintain their colouring and beauty for a long time.

-The dried flowers are excellent because they can adapt to any type of furniture and design. hey can withstand any climate, cold and heat and are ideal when there are children or pets in the house.
+Dried flowers are excellent because they can adapt to any type of furniture and design.
+They can withstand any climate, cold and heat and are ideal when there are children or pets in the house.